amarinderthind/CGRphylo/README.md

 </p>

 ```
-## box plot for each strains (In this example first part of the name is strain name)
+## box plot for each strain (In this example the first part of the name is strain name)

 meta$strains <- as.character(lapply(meta$name, function(x) strsplit(x, '_')[[1]][1])) ## split strains names